 An estimated 80% of Americans suffer from some form of periodontal or gum disease.
-Luckily, if the condition is caught early, it is extremely treatable and even reversible.
+Luckily, gum disease is treatable if caught early.
 Dr. Gregory Hillyard and Dr. Alexandra Monroe can diagnose and treat gum disease at routine visits to their Media, PA, dental office.
 They look for the early warning signs of developing gum disease during all routine visits.
-Gum disease treatment is a restorative dentistry treatment we provide in Media, Pennsylvania.
+Gum disease is a restorative dentistry treatment in Media, Pennsylvania.

 Signs of Gum Disease

 The very early stages of gum disease are difficult to notice.
 This is why our trained dental staff examines every patient for signs of gum disease at your regular dental appointments.
-As gum disease progresses, you may notice some of the following symptoms.
-If you notice any of these symptoms, call our office immediately to schedule an appointment.
+As gum disease progresses, you may notice some of the following symptoms:

 - Bleeding gums